This guide contains instructions for when and how to generate a changelog entry file, as well as information and history about our changelog process.

 GitLab Enterprise changes

 If a change is exclusively for GitLab Enterprise Edition, you must add the

 Update git vendor to gitlab Now that we are using gitaly to compile git, the git version isn't known from the manifest, instead we are getting the gitaly version.
 Update our vendor field to be `gitlab` to avoid cve matching old versions.
 Changelog: changed MR: https://gitlab.com/foo/bar/-/merge_requests/123 EE: true

 Do not add the trailer for changes that apply to both EE and CE.

 What warrants a changelog entry?

 - Any contribution from a community member, no matter how small, may have a changelog entry regardless of these guidelines if the contributor wants one.
-Example: "Fixed a typo on the search results page.
-(Jane Smith)"

 Writing good changelog entries